April 25, 2019

 First and foremost, say something!

 No one wants to be on live television with nothing to say, ever.
 This is only amplified when you are covering a major news story and you have hours of airtime to fill.
 If you go back and watch coverage of that day you will hear one thing over and over again, “We reached out to Columbia Gas, but haven’t heard anything yet.”
-Our reporters mentioned it at least every five minutes for seven hours straight.
+Our reporters mentioned it in the car accident news section at least every five minutes for seven hours straight.
 Columbia Gas didn’t bother to communicate until late into the night after the accident.
-If there is one thing everyone in crisis PR should know, it is that we don’t need much.
+When people knew about the first aid courses, then they would avoid the heavy losses of lives in any kind of accident.
+If you are involved in an accident, contact experienced Washington personal injury lawyers to help you out.
+If there is one thing everyone in crisis PR should know, it is that we don’t need much since we have the Orlando’s trusted accident attorney by our side to clean up this mess.
 All Columbia Gas had to do to change the narrative was release a short statement that read something as simple as, “We are working with local police and firefighters to figure out the cause of the problem.”
 That would be enough for the initial response.
 Instead 1.4 million households watching that night heard every reporter, on every local station, say Columbia Gas didn’t bother to release a public statement.

 Your crews are working hard, give them credit for it.